trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 `aws_organizations_organizational_unit.suspended.id`.
 This will make it impossible to use that account for anything else, and has no effect on the corresponding GovCloud account.

+## Enabling Business Support in GovCloud

+If you intend to have more than just the basic AWS support for your GovCloud account.
+You will need to enable it in the corresponding dummy account in your commercial AWS organization.
+Yes you read that right, to enable the AWS Support in GovCloud you need to actually enable it in AWS commercial.
+It's also important to note that as of this writing Business Support needs to be enabled on an account by account basis and can't be enabled at the Organization level.

+1. If the dummy commercial AWS account tied that you want Business Support on is in the `suspended` OU, you will need to temporarily remove it from the `suspended` OU.
+2. Reset the root password for the dummy commercial AWS account tied to your GovCloud account.
+These credentials should be thrown away once you're done.
+3. Log into the AWS account as root and enable Business Support.
+4. Log into the corresponding GovCloud account and confirm you have Business Support enabled.
+5. Move the dummy commercial AWS account back into the `suspended` OU.